+2.14.2 USE OF 2.4GHz DSM/DSS SYSTEMS

-2.14.3 Use of 2.4GHz DSM/DSS systems.
-These systems can be used, if permitted in the organising country.
+These systems can be used, if permitted in the oranising country.
 However, due to the way they operate, a driver using such a system cannot ask for any delay in case of radio problems.